jkovacic/IncGammaBeta.jl/README.md

 ##About
-A Julia package with function that implement incomplete gamma and beta functions of all kinds (upper and lower, regularized and unegularized).
+A Julia package with functions that implement incomplete gamma and beta functions of all kinds (upper and lower, regularized and unregularized).
 All functions except inverse ones also support complex arguments.

 The package is written entirely in Julia and does not require any 3rd party libraries